-What is the tourist flow and prices in November?
+What are the crowds and prices in November?

-November is a good time to visit London but depending on the fortnight, both the number of tourists and prices may vary because the Christmas period is approaching and during this month the Christmas lights, ice rinks and Christmas markets that will enliven the atmosphere during this season begin to be put up.
+November is a good time to visit London, but depending on the fortnight, both the number of tourists and prices may vary because the Christmas period is approaching and during this month begin to put up Christmas lights, ice rinks and Christmas markets that will enliven the atmosphere during this season.

-Thus, in the first two weeks of November, the number of tourists is lower, which means that the main tourist attractions of the city are less crowded and there are fewer queues.
+Thus, in the first half of November the number of tourists is lower which means that the main tourist attractions of the city are less crowded and there are fewer queues to access.
 In addition, prices are somewhat cheaper compared to Christmas.

-What to pack to travel to London in November?
+What to pack for your trip to London in November?

 This way you can put on and take off clothes depending on whether you are indoors or outdoors, where the temperature is changeable.
 This is the easiest and most comfortable way to dress in London at this time of year.
 Also bring some gloves or a hat to wear when the days get colder.

 November represents the last days of autumn.
 Skies may become cloudy more often and some showers may occur.
-Humidity increases, so you may also want to pack a raincoat and umbrella.
+Humidity increases, so you'll also want to pack a rain jacket and umbrella.